 5. Would You Rather Have a Better Coach or Better Data?

 While the More than a Game panelists believe in the power of data, they agree that analytics is a support tool – along with professional judgment, experience and observation – for sound decision making.

 6. Damar Hamlin and Athlete Safety

-Impelled by football player Damar Hamlin’s recent cardiac arrest on the field, Dr. Eric Bradlow talks about data’s role in the safety of sports and protection of athletes.
+Impelled by football player Damar Hamlin’s cardiac arrest on the field, Dr. Eric Bradlow talks about data’s role in the safety of sports and protection of athletes.

 7. A Look at the Business Side of Sports, Betting and Analytics

 From marketing strategies like Customer Relationship Management and cross-selling, to competition in online betting, the More than a Game panelists discuss the critical role of data and analytics.

 8. Advice for Aspiring Sports Analysts

 Amy Howe and Eric Bradlow, who have both pursued very interesting paths combining their passion for sports and analytics, share their best career advice.